Patty McLean came into my office with her biological mom Sarah Tilmon on a Saturday

 and sometimes difficulty feeling and bonding with

-(caring for) others.
+(caring about) others.

 Jack would have been resentful,